Prowler (Marvel Comics): Publication history

 The debut of the Prowler (Hobie Brown) in The Amazing Spider-Man #78 (November 1969).
 Art by John Romita Sr.

-The original and most well-known iteration of Prowler, Hobie Brown, debuted in The Amazing Spider-Man #78 (November 1969), and was created by writer Stan Lee and artists John Buscema and Jim Mooney.
+The original incarnation of the Prowler, Hobie Brown, debuted in The Amazing Spider-Man #78 (November 1969) and was created by writer Stan Lee and artists John Buscema and Jim Mooney.
 The character eventually appeared in his own solo comic, The Prowler.
-The character was inspired by Romita's 13-year-old son John Romita Jr. who sketched a villain called the Prowler.
-Lee liked the name but not the costume; Romita combined the name with a design that he had previously intended for a character called the Stalker that was intended for the never-published The Spectacular Spider-Man #3.
+The character was inspired by Romita's 13-year-old son John Romita Jr., who sketched a villain called the Prowler.
+Lee liked the name but not the costume; Romita combined the name with a design he had previously intended for a character called the Stalker that was intended for the never-published The Spectacular Spider-Man #3.

-Since Hobie, several other characters have taken up the Prowler identity as well.
+Since Hobie, several other characters have taken up the Prowler identity.
 The second version first appeared in Peter Parker, The Spectacular Spider-Man #47 (October 1980), and was created by Stan Lee and artist Steve Ditko.
 The third version, Rick Lawson, first appeared in The Sensational Spider-Man #16 (May 1997) and was created by writer Todd DeZago and artist Mike Wieringo.

 The Ultimate Marvel iteration of Prowler, Aaron Davis, first appeared in Ultimate Comics: Spider-Man #1 (November 2011) and was created by writer Brian Michael Bendis and artist Sara Pichelli.

-The fourth Prowler, a clone of Hobie Brown, first appearing in The Amazing Spider-Man Vol. 4 #17 (August 2016) and created by Dan Slott and R.B.
-Silva, serves as the protagonist of the "Dead No More: The Clone Conspiracy" tie-in limited series Prowler, published from October 2016 to May 2017.
+The fourth Prowler in the mainline Earth-616 continuity is a clone of Hobie Brown, who first appeared in The Amazing Spider-Man Vol. 4 #17 (August 2016) and was created by Dan Slott and R.B.
+Silva.
+He later served as the protagonist of the "Dead No More: The Clone Conspiracy" tie-in limited series Prowler, published from October 2016 to May 2017.